VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/querying/README.md

 By default the `/select/logsql/query` returns all the log entries matching the given `query`.
 The response size can be limited in the following ways:

 - By closing the response stream at any time.
-In this case VictoriaLogs stops query execution and frees all the resources occupied by the request.
+VictoriaLogs stops query execution and frees all the resources occupied by the request as soon as it detects closed client connection.
+  So it is safe running [`*` query](https://docs.victoriametrics.com/victorialogs/logsql/#any-value-filter), which selects all the logs, even if trillions of logs are stored in VictoriaLogs.
 - By specifying the maximum number of log entries, which can be returned in the response via `limit` query arg.
 For example, the following request returns up to 10 matching log entries:
   ```sh